5.

 5.6

-Tangential velocity component profile along length of blades
+Tangential velocity component profile along length of bowed-twisted blade

-6: Tangential velocity component profile along length of blades
+Tangential velocity component profile along length of bowed-twisted blade

 (a) r·Vθ=const.; (b) Vθ profile according to Equation 5 (n<-1).